rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    The following changes have been made to the guidelines published in
    {{?RFC8407}}:

-   * Implement errata 5693, 5800, and 6899.
+   * Implemented errata 5693, 5800, and 6899.
+   * Updated the URL of the IETF authors guidelines.
+   * Updated the YANG security considerations template to reflect the latest version maintained in the Wiki.
+   * Added code markers for the security template.
-   * Add guidelines for IANA-maintained modules.
+   * Added guidelines for IANA-maintained modules.

 #  Terminology